-During the Track Record Period, we had two Jointly-Controlled Entities.
+During the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012, we had two Jointly-Controlled Entities.
 One Jointly-Controlled Entity was established for the operation of one of our restaurants in a shopping mall in Hong Kong, under a joint venture arrangement with a joint venture partner.
 A second Jointly-Controlled Entity was established for the operation of our restaurant in the Galaxy casino in Macau, under a joint venture arrangement with a joint venture partner.
-For further details of our Jointly-Controlled Entities, see Note 15 to the Accountants' Report in Appendix I to this prospectus.
+For further details of our Jointly-Controlled Entities, please refer to Note 15 to the Accountants' Report in Appendix I to this document.